AnneJ17/android-cheat-sheet/README.md

   Dalvik behaves even worse in terms of memory management and Garbage Collection.

+* **Android SDK**

+  The Android SDK is a collection of software development tools and libraries required to develop Android applications.
+It comprises all the tools necessary to code programs from scratch and even test them.<br>
+  Components of Android SDK:
+    - Android SDK Tools: includes a complete set of development and debugging tools for Android, and is included with Android Studio
+    - SDK Build Tools: for building components for your Android app
+    - SDK Platform-Tools: Android Debug Bridge (adb), fastboot (flash a device with a new system image), systrace (collect and inspect timing information of processes running on your device at the system level which is crucial for debugging app performance)
+    - SDK Platform: For each version of Android, there's one SDK Platform available (eg. Android 11 (API level 30))
+    - Google APIs: Google provides Google APIs to make developing your app easier.
+They also offer a system image for the emulator so you can test your app using the Google APIs.
+    - Android Emulator: QEMU-based device-emulation tool that simulates Android devices

+* **What is ADB tool used for?**

+  Android Debug Bridge (ADB) is a command line tool that lets you communicate with an Android device that is connected over USB, or with an emulator.
+It allows you to pull data from the device such as application log files, memory usage data, and push and pull applications.

 * **What is Manifest file?**

   It is an application level configuration file.
 All the metadata of the application like appName, launch icon, activities, services, and permissions are found here.